-- CPAs looking to sell an accounting practice have alternatives to popular deal structures and terms that favor buyers. - Sellers of an accounting firm can often determine a proper sale price via a methodology that uses seller's discretionary earnings (SDE), which takes into account firm profitability-

-CPAs selling their practice often don't have to accept small down payments with earnout contingencies and long payout periods.
+- CPAs looking to sell an accounting practice have alternatives to popular deal structures and terms that favor buyers. - Sellers of an accounting firm can often determine a proper sale price via a methodology that uses seller's discretionary earnings (SDE), which takes into account firm profitability- - an approach sometimes viewed as more accurate than basing the price on a 100% multiple of annual revenue. - CPAs selling their practice often don't have to accept small down payments with earnout contingencies and long payout periods.
 Through the U.S. Small Business Administration's 7(a) program, prospective buyers can find a range of loan options.
-This means that sellers can seek deals with down payments of as much as 70% to 80% of the total purchase price.

-Sellers don't have to provide free labor to, or accept deferred compensation arrangements from, the buyer.
+This means that sellers can seek deals with down payments - of as much as 70% to 80% of the total purchase price. - Sellers don't have to provide free labor to, or accept deferred compensation arrangements from, the buyer.
 If the buyer needs the seller to perform billable work after the sale, the buyer should pay the seller accordingly.
 Also, sellers should be careful to structure a deal that achieves the most beneficial tax treatment possible.